Mandatory Health Insurance in Qatar

 What should you NOT do?

 • Do not delay seeking treatment because you are unsure about insurance.
-Emergency care is available regardless.
+HMC emergency departments treat everyone regardless of coverage.

 • Do not accept an employer's claim that health insurance is not required.
-It is mandatory by law.
+It is mandatory under Seha.

 • Do not use someone else's insurance card.
 This is fraud and carries penalties.